Some posts contain compensated links. Please read this disclaimer for more info.

 Parking is no problem, and you can either pay cash at the automated payment station, or with credit and debit cards at the information centre.
 But be aware that after 20:00, the only option is at the payment station.

 Frequent users can buy an annual prepaid ticket for 6,000 kuna (and 3,400 for 6 months).
 Most visitors, however, will be looking to take advantage of the short-stay options.
-The first 10 minutes are free, and the first hours is 15 kuna.
+The first 10 minutes are free, and the first hour is 15 kuna.
 After that, the price is 10 kuna an hour for the next two hours, and then 5 kuna an hour.
-Daily tickets are available for 80 kuna.
+Daily tickets are available for 80 kuna, and any additional day after the first one will cost you 50 kuna per day.

 Similarly, you can follow the latest status on departures from Rijeka.
 International check-in is 2 hours before the flight, 60 minutes for domestic flights.